Limited Time Offer

 I'm interested in switching to cloth pads but I'm an avid cyclist and I worry about the discomfort of having snapped wings.

-Under normal circumstances you wouldn't even know the snaps are there, though when cycling I do recommend the wingless pads to minimize pressure points as with prolonged pressure you may get the "Princess and the Pea" effect (notice small irritations that you normally wouldn't).
+Under normal circumstances you wouldn't even know the snaps are there, though when cycling I recommend the wingless pads to minimize pressure points as with prolonged pressure you may get the "Princess and the Pea" effect (notice small irritations that you normally wouldn't).
 When going with wingless for cycling, go with a little bit longer pad than you normally would to help keep it in place.

-Where are New Moon Pads
+Where are New Moon Pads products manufactured?

 All New Moon Pads products are designed and manufactured in house in Comox, British Columbia, Canada using supplies sourced from Canada and the USA.
 Only new high quality premium fabrics are used in the manufacture of all New Moon Pads products.
 As a WAHM (work-at-home-mom) run business you will always receive the personal touch.